TheTestingMuse/thetestingmuse.github.io/_posts/2016-07-31-assumptions-vs-biases.md

 ### Assumptions

 How does that apply to my testing?
-Well from my perspective an assumption is something active ; it's the deliberate initiation of a thought designed to bring that thought to the front of my mind while testing so that I can prove/disprove it (Tony Bruce defined this as a &#8216;test idea' which is definitely another great description for it ; thanks Tony!)
+Well from my perspective an assumption is something active ; it's the deliberate initiation of a thought designed to bring that thought to the front of my mind while testing so that I can prove/disprove it (Tony Bruce defined this as a 'test idea' which is definitely another great description for it ; thanks Tony!)
 Some examples would be:

   1. I assume that the logo at the top of this page will have a hyperlink back to the homepage.
   2. I assume that the navigation items all have hyperlinks to their correct pages.